CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Background and Related Work

 Just-In-Time (JIT) checkpointing~\cite{Samoyed2019,QuickRecall2014,Hibernus2015,CatNap}, on the other hand, makes checkpoints at runtime by capturing the current state of the system, including MCU register values and volatile data.
-To do so, the system needs to monitor the remaining energy and initiate JIT checkpointing when the low-voltage threshold is reached.
-This can bring performance benefits over static checkpointing by reducing the frequency of checkpointing and simplifying the programming of long-running computations~\cite{Hibernus2015,QuickRecall2014}.
+To do so, the system needs to monitor the remaining energy and initiate JIT checkpointing when the low-voltage threshold is reached.\footnote{JIT checkpointing in IPDs \!\!\mbox{\cite{Samoyed2019,QuickRecall2014,Hibernus2015,CatNap}}, including our work, maintains only the most recent checkpoint, not multiple checkpoint versions, due to inherent storage limitations.} This can bring performance benefits over static checkpointing by reducing the frequency of checkpointing and simplifying the programming of long-running computations~\cite{Hibernus2015,QuickRecall2014}.
+Also, the overhead of JIT checkpointing is manageably small due to the use of byte-addressable NVM, e.g., FRAM or MRAM; this means the system does not need to checkpoint data stored in NVM.
 However, since peripheral operations cannot resume after reboot by recovering just the MCU's state, JIT checkpointing cannot be used for them~\cite{Samoyed2019}.